Students of IIT Bombay hold two-day virtual conclave to help aspirants choose courses in IITs

 Twelve professors from four different IITs are going to conduct these sessions followed by a question-and-answer session with Professor Deepankar Choudhary, Organising Vice-Chairman for JEE-Advanced in 2015 and Founding Member, Joint Seat Allocation Authority (JoSAA), which governs the IIT admissions.

-Students can participate in the interactive session by registering on https://techfest.org/edconclave or can visit live YouTube streaming.
+Students can participate in the interactive session by registering on techfest.org/edconclave or can visit live YouTube streaming.

 A total of 16,598 seats are up for grabs in 23 IITs, including 1,567 supernumerary seats for female candidates.